gituser-rk/Peppy/powersave.md

 ## The solution

-When disconnecting the USB power supply/touchscreen interface between Raspi and Display, the power usage drops to 1.7 watts, minus 3 watts!
+When disconnecting the USB power supply/touchscreen interface between Raspi and Display, the power usage of the whole setup drops to 1.7 watts, minus 3 watts!

 So I bought a radar sensor board with a MOSFET switch capable of switching up to 3A and a decent voltage range of 3.7-12V.
 This is placed in the +5V path of a USB-A male/female cable between Raspi and Display power supply/touchscreen USB.